 If your test results come back positive, the Advanced Allergy & Asthma Associates team can make recommendations about your treatment based on your specific symptoms and medical history.

 The best way to avoid an allergic reaction is to stay away from the insects you’re allergic to whenever possible.
-If you have an allergic reaction that isn’t an emergency, you should:
+If you have an insect allergy, you should carry an epinephrine auto-injector at all times.
+I

 Allergy shots, or venom immunotherapy, can help strengthen your tolerance to insect sting allergies and reduce your chances of a life-threatening reaction in the future.